leanprover/fp-lean/functional-programming-lean/src/dependent-types/pitfalls.md

 The same issue appears with the `Row` function in the query example.
 The type `Row (c :: cs)` does not reduce to any datatype because the definition of `Row` has separate cases for singleton lists and lists with at least two entries.
 In other words, it gets stuck when trying to match the variable `cs` against concrete `List` constructors.
-This is why almost every function that takes apart or constructors a `Row` needs to match the same three cases as `Row` itself: getting it unstuck reveals concrete types that can be used for either pattern matching or constructors.
+This is why almost every function that takes apart or constructs a `Row` needs to match the same three cases as `Row` itself: getting it unstuck reveals concrete types that can be used for either pattern matching or constructors.

 The missing case in `appendL` requires a `Vect α (Nat.plusL n k + 1)`.
 The `+ 1` in the index suggests that the next step is to use `Vect.cons`: